thedataquarry/rustinpieces/pieces/simple_csv/README.md

 ```

 We have a combination of positive and negative temperatures for these places in Fahrenheit.
-In the northern hemisphere, certain cities go *brrr* 🥶.
+In the northern hemisphere in January, certain cities go *brrr* 🥶.

 ## Output